 We study how foreign language proficiency affects brain drain by exploiting the exposure of parts of Albania to Italian television in the second half of the twentieth century.
 At that time, Albania was isolated from the rest of the world, with controlled internal migration and prohibited international migration.
 As the Italian TV transmitter accidentally reached Albania, Albanians’ exposure to the signal was as good as random conditional on geographical variables.
 We find that exposure to Italian TV led to a considerable increase in Italian proficiency rates.
 It also strongly increased the probability of emigration of highly skilled individuals, but did not affect other skill groups.
 We rule out other channels through which TV might affect migration and interpret our findings as the effect of foreign language proficiency on brain drain.

-Presented at: The Junior Workshop on the Economics of Migration (Scheduled 14-15 June 2023 Paris), EUI Migration Working Group (2022), IFO CEMIR Junior Economist Workshop (2022), Barcellona School of Economics (2022), Economics of Migration Junior Seminar (2022), EUI Multidisciplinary Research Workshop (2022), Applied Young Economist Webinar (2022), EUI Microeconometrics Working Group (2021).
+Presented at: The 1st International Conference of the Georgian Economic Association (Tbilisi 2024), DEF LUISS Internal Seminar (Rome 2023), The Junior Workshop on the Economics of Migration (Paris 2023), EUI Migration Working Group (Florence, 2022), IFO CEMIR Junior Economist Workshop (Munich 2022), Barcelona School of Economics (Barcelona 2022), Economics of Migration Junior Seminar (Florence 2022), EUI Multidisciplinary Research Workshop (2022), Applied Young Economist Webinar (2022), EUI Microeconometrics Working Group (2021).

 We show that the expected real wages commanded by some higher-education degrees decreased in absolute terms in France, in the past two decades, and that this drop is not due to adverse selection.
 To study the returns to degrees and experience, we assume the existence of a finite number of latent types and estimate a finite-mixture model.
 Each type has its own log-wage equation, experience-accumulation and education-choice equation.
 This allows us to decompose the treatment effects of education as an average of type-dependent effects.
 We then show that some unobserved types experienced a real-wage drop while others benefited from an increase, with the same degree.
 The observed “flattening” of returns to experience is also heterogeneous.
 In the case of Master degrees, the estimated distribution of latent types indicates that student selection improved with time, in spite of the fact that the number of graduates increased substantially.
 An excess supply of graduates might therefore be a likely explanation for the devaluation of Master’s degrees.